finbourne/horizon-sdk-csharp/sdk/docs/IntegrationsApi.md

 # **ExecuteInstance**
 > ExecuteInstanceResponse ExecuteInstance (string instanceId)

-[EXPERIMENTAL] ExecuteInstance:
+[EXPERIMENTAL] ExecuteInstance: Execute an integration instance.

-Starts an execution of an integration instance, returning an execution id.
-You can check the status of your execution using either the ProcessHistory API or in the Data Feed Monitoring dashboard in the LUSID UI.
+Starts execution of an instance, returning its execution identifier.
+The user must be authenticated, entitled to call this method, and the user's domain must be licensed for the integration.

 ### Example
 ```csharp